 - Make sure you use baking powder and not baking soda.
 Baking powder will help the cookies rise slightly, but baking soda will cause the cookies to spread and lose their shape.

 Variations for Peppermint Kiss Cookies

 - You can use salted butter instead of unsalted butter if that’s what you have on hand.
 Just make sure to omit the added salt.

-- Feel free to use any other Christmas Kisses or even regular Kisses like these chocolate kiss cookies.
+- Feel free to use any other Christmas Kisses or even regular Kisses like these chocolate kiss cookies and peanut butter kiss cookies.
 Pretty much all of them are going to taste amazing nestled inside a chocolate cookie!